fishjar/kiss-translator/README.en.md

 ### Custom API doesn't work in Tampermonkey scripts

 Tampermonkey scripts require adding domains to the whitelist; otherwise, requests cannot be sent.

-### How to Set Up Hook Functions for Custom Interfaces

-The custom interface feature is highly flexible and can theoretically integrate with any translation interface.

 ## Future Plans